-We account for operating and finance leases under the provisions of FASB ASC Topic 842.
+We account for operating and finance leases under the provisions of Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 842.

 Finite-lived intangible assets, which consist primarily of customer relationships, patents and technology are amortized over their estimated useful lives.
-The useful lives range up to 20 years.
+The useful lives range up to 25 years.

 We assess the recoverability of long-lived assets when events or changes in circumstances indicate that we may not be able to recover the assets' carrying amount.
 We measure the recoverability of assets to be held and used by a comparison of the carrying amount of the asset to the expected future undiscounted cash flows associated with the asset.
 We measure the amount of impairment of long-lived assets as the amount by which the carrying value of the asset exceeds the fair value of the asset, which is generally determined based on projected discounted future cash flows or appraised values.
-No such impairments were recognized during 2022, 2021 or 2020.
+No such impairments were recognized during 2023, 2022 or 2021.